-• Focus on early childhood education: Constituents appreciate CMSD's commitment to Pre-K education and plans to work with external preschool providers to build a pipeline of students entering kindergarten better prepared to learn.
+Focus on Early Childhood Education: Appreciate CMSD's commitment to Pre-K education and plans to work with external preschool providers to build a pipeline of students entering kindergarten better prepared to learn.
 Provide more details.

 "Community partnerships could be the ideal way to explore new and creative models of early care and learning such as creating an early childhood laboratory school in a CMSD site or other location that would be a community-wide resource for professional development, curriculum innovation and parent engagement."